Mission and Outreach

 Making a Lasting Difference

-In gratitude for God’s grace and unconditional love, we connect with God’s people and strive to make a lasting difference, serving and supporting those in need while respecting their dignity.
+In gratitude for God’s grace and unconditional love, we connect with God’s people and strive to make a lasting difference by serving and supporting those in need while honoring their dignity.
+As we grow in faith through service, we seek to address the root causes of poverty and hunger, empowering individuals and communities to become self-sufficient.

 Mission Partners